acidb/mobiscroll-docs/docs/vue/eventcalendar/print.md

 ## Importing the Print Module

 The Print Module consists of print specific styles, that need to be loaded into the document.
-Also, there's a javascript part, that needs to be imported and passed to the component via the [`modules`](./api.md#opt-modules) option.
+Also, there's a JavaScript part, that needs to be imported and passed to the component via the [`modules`](./api.md#opt-modules) option.

 #### Stylesheets